gjduff/pi_GPIO_Haskell/README.md

 # pi Traffic Lights

-This is a collection of Haskell programs that use the run on the raspberry pi using the gpio pins as well as a simple worker thread / messaging thread demo since the concept is used in the traffic light program.
+This is a collection of Haskell programs that run on the raspberry pi using the gpio pins as well as a simple worker thread / messaging thread demo since the concept is used in the traffic light program.